Electric vehicle charging at home: WA tariffs, costs, and smart strategies

 - At 16 kWh/100km = 192 kWh/month

-Charging Cost by Tariff
+Charging cost by tariff

-| Tariff | Rate During Charging | Monthly Cost (192 kWh) | Annual Cost | |--------|---------------------|----------------------|-------------| | A1 (flat rate) | ~30.8 c/kWh | ~$59 | ~$710 | | Midday Saver (midday) | ~15 c/kWh | ~$29 | ~$346 | | Smart Home (off-peak) | ~18 c/kWh | ~$35 | ~$415 | | EV Add-On (super off-peak) | ~10 c/kWh | ~$19 | ~$231 | | Solar self-consumption | $0 | $0 | $0 |
+| Tariff | Rate During Charging | Monthly Cost (192 kWh) | Annual Cost | |--------|---------------------|----------------------|-------------| | A1 (flat rate) | ~33.26 c/kWh | ~$64 | ~$766 | | Midday Saver (midday) | ~8.6 c/kWh | ~$17 | ~$199 | | Smart Home (off-peak, existing customers) | ~17 c/kWh | ~$33 | ~$392 | | EV Add-On (overnight) | ~19.4 c/kWh | ~$37 | ~$447 | | Solar self-consumption | $0 | $0 | $0 |

-Compare this to petrol: a similar-sized car doing 8L/100km at $1.80/L costs about $173/month — that's $2,074/year.
+Compare that to petrol: a similar-sized car doing 8L/100km at $1.80/L costs about $173/month — around $2,074/year.

-Synergy's EV Tariffs
+Synergy's EV tariffs

-EV Add-On Tariff
+EV Add-On tariff

-- Best for: Overnight charging when you don't have solar
+- Best for: overnight charging when you don't have solar

-Smart Home Plan
+Smart Home Plan (existing customers only)

-- Off-peak rate (9pm–7am): Lower than A1 flat rate
+- Off-peak rate (9pm–7am): around 17 c/kWh, lower than the A1 flat rate

 - No dedicated EV meter required